Facebook Q & A – Obamacare Fees and Tax Filings

 All that said, the Affordable Healthcare Act is not our area of expertise.
 We know that failure to pay the penalty via your tax return won’t appear on your credit report unless the government reports the delinquency to the credit reporting agencies.
 But still, the ramifications are not to be shrugged off.

 Michelle’s question is a wise one because it illustrates the need to think about the big picture.
-Make sure you understand what can impact your credit.
-Check out our Facebook page to catch a future session with Becky and a chance to ask a question of your own!
+Make sure you understand Facebook page to catch a future session with Becky and a chance to ask a question of your own!

 This article is provided for general guidance and information.
 It is not intended as, nor should it be construed to be, legal, financial or other professional advice.
 Please consult with your attorney or financial advisor to discuss any legal or financial issues involved with credit decisions.